WillyOwl/Slack-Bot/README.md

-# AipoBot - Agentic Slack Assistant
+# SlackBot - Agentic Slack Assistant

 A Slack bot with agentic capabilities that can answer questions and perform tasks using external APIs.